kablaa/CTF-Workshop/guide.md

 ### 1.3 Practice

 Reversing binaries is inherently difficult, and learning to do it efficiently takes a great deal of time and practice.
 We have compiled a set of binaries that we suggest you start reversing.
 You can find them by navigating to the *reversing* directory.
 Then, read TODO.txt and get to work!
-We also suggest spending as much time as possible on sites like [crackmes.de](http://www.crackmes.de) as well as writing and reversing your own binaries.
+We also suggest spending as much time as possible on sites like [crackmes.de](http://www.crackmes.de) and [reversing.kr](http://reversing.kr/) as well as writing and reversing your own binaries.
 There are even several [books](http://www.ece.ualberta.ca/~marcin/aikonsoft/reverse.pdf) and [tutorials](http://manoharvanga.com/hackme/) written and on the subject of reversing Linux binaries.

 ## 2. Basic Scripting